stefanpetrovic/autoconfig/README.md

 Applications are groupings of code that provide functionality for a service.
 As per environment services the `subdomain` in `core-structure.yaml`.

+For python the application and component are created: in `core-structure.yaml`.

 The function is called [CreateApplications](Phoenix.ps1)

 ## Components

 Component can be create using one or more repositories, web apps, the guidance should be using one subdomain/component per team managing it.
 `core-structure.yaml` contains these definitions from which rules are generated.

+in `core-structure.yaml` there is the specific declaration of application and components

 Tiering from release data is used to help highlight important repositories.